 Mexico has an amazing public transportation system.
 From buses to colectivos (shared vans), you can easily get to every place on this list — even if you have no desire to drive to them!

 Mexico’s biggest bus company is ADO.
-They have multiple trips each day to/from the majority of places listed here.
+They have multiple trips each day to/from the majority of places you can think of.

 ADO has large buses with big comfortable seats and outlets at each seat for your gadgets.
 You can buy your tickets in advance online, or show up at the bus station 30-45 minutes before the trip to buy them.

 Colectivos (shared vans) are the most inexpensive way to get around.
 As a general rule, they cost half as much as the bus, but take 25% longer to get there because they make more stops.